 In recent years Asia has become the new “it” destination when it comes to cruising.
 While cruise enthusiasts used to head to the Mediterranean every single year, now travellers are focusing their attention on Asia cruises through countries like China, Japan, South Korea, Taiwan, Vietnam, Indonesia, Malaysia, and Singapore.

-The cruise industry has responded to this demand by sending many of its ships, including some of the newest and most glamorous, like Royal Caribbean’s Quantum of the Seas and Ovation of the Seas.
+The cruise industry has responded to this demand by sending many of its ships, including some of the newest and most glamorous, like Royal Caribbean’s Spectrum of the Seas, Quantum of the Seas and Ovation of the Seas.
 These ships sail the South China Sea, the East China Sea, the Sea of Japan, the Gulf of Thailand, and the Java Sea.

 Consider an Asian cruise when you wish to discover cultures vastly different from your own, see ancient temples and palaces, explore modern cities, and revel in nature as diverse as the beautiful beaches of Ko Samui and Phuket and the mesmerising limestone pillars that dot Ha Long Bay.